Philippines profile - Timeline

 1542 - Spanish expedition claims the islands and names them the Philippines after the heir to the Spanish throne.

-1898 - During the Spanish-American War, the US navy destroys the Spanish fleet in Manila Bay.
-Spain cedes the Philippines to the US under the Treaty of Paris in December.
-The US proclaims military rule.
+1898 December - During brief Spanish-American War, US Navy destroys Spanish fleet in Manila Bay.
+Spain cedes Philippines to US, which proclaims military rule.

-1935 - A plebiscite approves the establishment of the Commonwealth of the Philippines.
-Manuel Quezon is the first president.
-The Philippines is promised full independence within 10 years.
+1935 - A plebiscite approves establishment of Commonwealth of Philippines.
+Manuel Quezon is its first president.
+Philippines promised full independence within 10 years.

 Invasion and occupation

-1946 - The islands are granted full independence and renamed the Republic of the Philippines.
+1946 - Islands granted full independence and renamed Republic of the Philippines.

 1947 - The US is awarded military bases on the islands.